recent

 Enable empowered teams

-Shamim Mohammad, senior vice president and chief information and technology officer at CarMax, said his company has benefitted from cross-functional product teams — groups of seven to nine people who are given specific outcome goals to accomplish through experimenting, testing, and learning along the way.
+Shamim Mohammad, senior vice president and chief information and technology officer at CarMax, said his company has benefited from cross-functional product teams — groups of seven to nine people who are given specific outcome goals to accomplish through experimenting, testing, and learning along the way.
 Every two weeks the teams present what they’ve accomplished to other product teams and members of the C-suite.
 Management has visibility and transparency into the work being done, while teams know their leaders have a vested interest in what they are doing.

 CarMax is still using objectives and key results to measure car sales and company performance, though the smaller teams have specific business outcome goals, which easily aligns with remote work.